Q&A With One of Our Mexican Ceramic Suppliers

 *This article has been translated from Spanish and edited for clarity.

-Before Christmas Anneka headed south too Guadalajara to visit some of our very talented artisans most of whom are located in the storied Tonalá Marketplace.
+Before Christmas, Anneka headed south to Guadalajara to visit some of our very talented artisans.
 A collection of shops, workshops, food stands, public art along with chic boutique hotels make for all in one experience for all our worldly shopping needs.
 Crafts, ceramics, furniture, decor you will find it all here and in a much less touristy area where authenticity and real business takes place!

-Cerámica Cruz Blanca began 47 years ago, although throughout this trajectory the techniques have been adapting and changing.
-Started by Agustin Jimenez Murguia supported by his wife, Maria de Jesus Nuño, and now many family and 15 artisans and employees at 2 separate locations.
+This specific shop began 47 years ago, although throughout this trajectory the techniques have been adapting and changing.
+Started by Agustin and supported by his wife, Maria, now many family members, 15 artisans and employees are split between 2 separate locations.
 We have been buying our ornately painted ceramic pots, mask and decorative terracotta for 8 years.

-Agustin talks about the techniques that started the business and where he learned them from, " The greased clay and burnished clay techniques were taught to me by another artisan from Tonalá named Azul Galván, while the high and low temperature techniques were learned from
+Agustin talks about the techniques that started the business and where he learned them from, " The greased clay and burnished clay techniques were taught to me by another artisan named Azul, while the high and low temperature techniques were learned from Ken, an artisan born in the United States who emigrated to the municipality and founded a well-known company."
+He also learnt some of the high-temperature ceramic trade from Jorge, an artisan born in Monterrey.

 The tastoanes are figures that represent the indigenous Jaliscans and their fight against Spanish conquerors, often portrayed by masked costumes made in the area during ceremonies depicting St. James coming to Jalisco.
 Many of the artisans in the area also began to produce pre-Hispanic figures with earth, in other trades of Tonalá and in nature.